Distributional Random Forests: Heterogeneity Adjustment and Multivariate Distributional Regression: Theoretical Results

-By considering the kernel embedding $\mu(\cdot)$ and using its linearity, we can write the embedding of the distributional estimate $\mu(\hat{\P}(\bold{Y}\mid\bold{X}\myeq\bold{x}))$ of DRF \eqref{eq: distributional estimate} as the average of the embeddings of the empirical distributions of $\bold{Y}$ in the leaves containing $\bold{x}$ over all trees:
+By considering the kernel embedding $\mu(\cdot)$ and using its linearity, the embedding of the distributional estimate $\mu(\hat{\P}(\bold{Y}\mid\bold{X}\myeq\bold{x}))$ of DRF \eqref{eq: distributional estimate} can be written as the average of the embeddings of the empirical distributions of $\bold{Y}$ in the leaves containing $\bold{x}$ over all trees: